geofrancis/ardupilot_wiki/rover/source/docs/arming-your-rover.rst

 There are three ways to arm the vehicle:

 -  **From the transmitter sticks**.
 Ensure the vehicle is in :ref:`Hold <hold-mode>`, :ref:`Manual <manual-mode>`, :ref:`Acro <acro-mode>` or :ref:`Steering <steering-mode>` mode, then center the throttle stick and hold the steering stick fully to the right for 2 seconds
 -  **From a transmitter switch**.
 If setup, you can use one of the **RC_xOPTION switches** that includes the arm function.
-See switch option "153", "154, or "160.
+See switch option "153", "154, or "160, this can be augmented by using either a pair of switches on the trasmitter or adding a locking toggle switch to prevent accidental arming.
 -  **From the Ground Station**.
 Press the arm/disarm button on your ground station.
 If using the Mission Planner this can be found on the Flight Data screen's action tab on the bottom left

 .. image:: ../../../images/armingButtonMissPlan.jpg